 8 Sights in Kłodzko, Poland (with Map and Images)

-The Gothic Bridge over Młynówka is a historic stone bridge over the Młynówka Canal in Kłodzko, Lower Silesian Voivodeship, Poland.
-The bridge has the features of a Gothic building and connects the Sand Island and the Old Town part of Kłodzko on Forteczna Góra with the market square and the fortress, constituting in the past part of one of the main communication routes in this part of the city.
+The Gothic Bridge on the Młynówka River is a historic stone bridge over the Młynówka Canal in Kłodzko, Lower Silesian Voivodeship, Poland.
+The bridge has features of a Gothic building and connects the Sand Island and the Old Town part of Kłodzko on Fortress Mountain with the market square and the fortress, being in the past part of one of the main communication routes in this part of the city.
 The bridge is closed to vehicular traffic.
-Under the bridge on the eastern side there is a square of Twin Cities.
+Under the bridge, on the eastern side, there is the Twin Cities Square.

 2. Twierdza Kłodzko